-- Click-dragging on a line will insert a new point that not snapped to the line, and then move it to the location you drag to.
+- Click-dragging on a line will insert a new point not snapped to that line.
+You can then move the point to any location.

-With the draw tool, you may also select and move individual points, similar to the Select tool, by dragging them around.
+With the draw tool (as with the Select tool), you may also select and move individual points, by dragging them around.